mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 ### mtlynch.io (this blog)

-My big change this year was thinking more strategically about article topics.
+My major change this year was thinking more strategically about article topics.
 Before 2020, I wrote with an attitude of, "This topic is on my mind right now, so I'm going to write about it and see what happens."
-Sometimes the post would find an audience, but more often it wouldn't.
+Sometimes the post would find an audience, but more often, it wouldn't.

 This year, before I began any new article, I asked myself two questions:

 1. How many readers are interested in this topic?
 1. Do I have a way of reaching them?

 This small bit of planning made a huge difference in my readership.
 In 2019, my posts averaged 5,000 readers in their first week.
 In 2020, this number jumped to 25,000.
-Of the nine new blog posts I published, all but one reached reached the front page of Hacker News, and four of them reached the #1 slot.
+Of the nine new blog posts I published, all but one reached the front page of Hacker News, and four of them hit the #1 slot.

 | Metric                                      | 2019    | 2020    | Change |
 |---------------------------------------------|---------| --------|--------|